ChandieFae/interactive-bible-story/README.md

 # Interactive Bible Story: The Good Samaritan

 ## Overview
-This project is a privately developed, interactive, choice-driven story designed for children, based on the Bible's parable of the Good Samaritan.
+This project is a privately developed, interactive, choice-driven story designed for children, based on the Bible.
+This is the parable of the Good Samaritan.
 It uses engaging visuals and decision-based navigation to teach valuable lessons about kindness and compassion.

 ---